Murtagy/blog/content/simple_code_polymorphism.md

 - to answer the question - "what are the paydays of our employee types" - I have to jump into individual classes and see the logic of each.
 Same applies to - "how do we calculate the paychecks".
 - the class has to accept as inputs all the context around it.
 See PROJECT example.
 - when adding a Employee - we mix the data and the behaviour.
 Unlike actual companies - HR add people, Accoouting defines the pay procedures.
+- the share of data between the different calculate methods is not possible - for example how we share the working days calendar / overtime rates / etc
-- **what we do if the emoployee is both SALARIED and COMMISSIONED?**
+- **what we do if the employee is both SALARIED and COMMISSIONED?**

 **PROJECT:**
 Let's for example introduce the new type of employee - `ProjectEmployee`, which is in charge of running the projects and receives pay 2 weeks after the project he runs is finished.

 So the payday function may look like:

 ```python